Rachel Dax Biography

 Having become addicted to filmmaking, in 2008, Rachel went on to do a part time MA in Film at The International Film School Of Wales, University of Wales, Newport.
 During this MA, she honed her filmmaking skills and directed HelterSkelter (2009), co-wrote and co-directed The Gatekeeper (2010) and wrote, produced and directed her final film Caravan Sight (2011).

 Rachel set up DaxiTales Ltd in 2011.
 Films made under the DaxiTales umbrella so far are: Planet Love (2012), The Body (2014), Sweet Sixteen (2015), A Delicate Love (2016) and Angelystor (2016).
-She is currently in pre-production for her next short film Time & Again starring Dame Siân Phillips.
-After this, Rachel hopes to make two more shorts The Return Of Mary Seacole and The Rocks as well as her feature film Banned Girls.
+She has recently released her latest short film Time & Again starring Dame Siân Phillips and Brigit Forsyth which is now being entered into festivals.
+In the near future, Rachel hopes to make two more shorts The Return Of Mary Seacole and The Rocks as well as her feature film Banned Girls.

 Whilst continuing to make films, Rachel now works as a University Lecturer teaching Film Theory and Production.
 She is also a successful author.
 Her first novel After The Night (2010) is a sweeping lesbian love story set in a British prison in 1960, which examines homophobic prejudices and societal pressures alongside the romantic narrative.
 She is currently editing the third book of her trilogy The Legend Of Pope Joan – a fast-paced, gender-bending, medieval drama.
 Part 1.
 Frankia and Part 2.
 Athens were released in 2013 & 2014.
 Rachel has also written and narrated two audio stories How I Met My True Love (2013) and Gabriel (2014).